 MHCLG may have policy questions which require matches to other datasets in the future.
 ONS has developed a secure research service in which to carry out this work in a way that will not identify individuals or households.

 Any information you provide will be kept strictly confidential.
 Your name, date of birth, gender, address and National Insurance number will be kept separately from all the other information in a secure, password-protected document on a computer system.
 You will be assigned a unique reference number, so that even though a researcher will see all your information, they will not be able to know it is your data.

-MHCLG will not send your data overseas or use it for automated decision making, e.g. using statistical modelling to decide whether or not to provide services.
+MHCLG will not send your data overseas or use it for automated decision-making, e.g. using statistical modelling to decide whether to provide services.